soyabn9/fmcs-help-dev/discord-server.md

 15. Do **NOT** ask (or hint, in any way, shape or form) for a ticket to be replied - 1 Warning + Ticket Closed

 16. Support is **English Only**.
-Other language channels wil not be given any official support.
+Other language channels will not be given any official support.

-17. Anyone setting their "Custom Status" to another Discord/link or name of another host/breaking the other rules - Banned unless changed within 1 hour of last mention requesting it to be changed
+17. Anyone setting their "Custom Status" to another Discord/link or name of another host/breaking the other rules - Banned unless changed within 1 hour of the last mention requesting it to be changed

 ## Support Templates